-Participating Provider table in the Continuity of care section.
-Formulary A list of preferred Generic and Brand Drugs maintained by the Claims Administrator's Pharmacy & Therapeutics Committee.
+A list of preferred Generic and Brand Drugs maintained by the Claims Administrator's Pharmacy & Therapeutics Committee.
 It is designed to assist Physicians in prescribing Drugs that are Medically Necessary and cost-effective.
 The Formulary is updated periodically.

-Generic Drugs Drugs that are approved by the U.S. Food and Drug Administration (FDA) or other authorized government agency as a therapeutic equivalent to the Brand Drug.
-Generic Drugs contain the same active ingredient(s) as Brand Drugs.
-Health Care Provider An appropriately licensed or certified professional who provides health care services within the scope of that license, including, but not limited to: Acupuncturist; Audiologist; Board certified behavior analyst (BCBA); Certified nurse midwife; Chiropractor; Clinical nurse specialist; Dentist; Hearing aid supplier; Licensed clinical social worker; Licensed midwife; Licensed midwife; Licensed professional clinical counselor (LPCC); Licensed vocational nurse; Marriage and family therapist; Massage therapist; Nurse anesthetist (CRNA); Nurse anesthetist (CRNA); Nurse practitioner; Occupational therapist; Pharmacist; Physician; Physician assistant; Physician assistant; Podiatrist; Psychiologist; Registered dietician; Registered nurse; Registered respiratory therapist;
+Drugs that are approved by the U.S. Food and Drug Administration (FDA) or other authorized government agency Generic Drugs as a therapeutic equivalent to the Brand Drug.
+Generic Druas contain the same active ingredient(s) as Brand Drugs.
+An appropriately licensed or certified professional who provides health care services within the scope of that license, including, but not limited to: Acupuncturist; Audiologist; Board certified behavior analyst (BCBA); • Certified nurse midwife; Chiropractor; Clinical nurse specialist; Dentist; Hearing aid supplier; Licensed clinical social worker; Licensed midwife; Licensed professional clinical counselor (LPCC); Licensed vocational nurse; Marriage and family therapist; Massage therapist; Health Care Provider Naturopath; Nurse anesthetist (CRNA); Nurse practitioner; Occupational therapist; Optician; Optometrist; Pharmacist; Physical therapist; Physician; Physician assistant; Podiatrist; Psychiatric/mental health registered nurse; Psychologist; Registered dietician; Registered nurse; Registered respiratory therapist; Speech and language pathologist.
+A provider that furnishes blood factor replacement products and services for in-home treatment of blood disorders such as hemophilia.
+Hemophilia Home Infusion Provider A Participating home infusion agency may not be a Participating Hemophilia Infusion Provider if it does not have an agreement with the Claims Administrator to furnish blood factor replacement products and services.